Examples of powerful automations

 Sales order returned discount percentage

-We always advise our customers to be smart about implement shipping costs for their returns.
+We always advise to be smart about implement shipping costs for their returns.
 Make paid returns your standard policy, and "reward" your customers with a free return label when specific conditions are met.
 That way, instead of being the norm, you make free returns a service that you offer by exception.
-A great example of this is to offer free returns when a customer retains at least €75,- of their initial order value.
-Check out how to set up this return rule in Returnless below.
+A great example of this is to offer free returns when a customer retains at least €75,- of their initial order value, chooses for a coupon instead of refund or is a loyal customer and almost never returns something.
+Check out how to set up this return rule in Returnless below:

 Automation-retained-value

 Are you already a Returnless customer?
-If so, you can contact our support team for more information about automations.
-Get in touch via the support button in your Returnless account.
+If so, you can contact our Customer Support team for more information about automations.
+Get in touch via the support button in your Returnless-account.

 Not a customer yet?
 Get in touch with our team, they can explain in detail how you can make the best use out of automations for your store.